ricomoss/python-april-2014/class2/README.md

 Scripts
 -----------------

 A script is a program written to automate the execution of tasks.
 Python is popular as a scripting language.
 The advantage of a scripting language is the speed at which development is possible.
-Scripting languages uses interpreters to "compile" the code at run-time.
+Scripting languages use interpreters to "compile" the code at run-time.

 Writing a script in Python is a simple task.
 Simply create a file, place your code in the file and call the Python interpreter with the file as the argument.